tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 Accompanying the Core Test descriptors is a set of Test validation data.
 This Test validation data is intended for implementors to use to evaluate whether or not their Test implementations produced the expected Response values for a set of cases for each Test.
 Each Test specification could be graphed as a flow chart with several paths, the Test validation data are intended to cover each node and each path within each Test specification with at least a single case.
 These are not exhaustive unit Tests covering large numbers of edge cases, but rather a minimal set of Tests for expected behaviour.

 The Test validation data are organized as two flat CSV files.
 Each row in each file is intended for a single validation of a single Test.
-The file has columns identifying the validation case, the Test that the row is intended to validate, the expected Response.status, Response.value, an example Response.comment, parameter values, if any, and a set of Darwin Core terms (most of which are empty for a given Test).
+The file has columns identifying the validation case, the Test that the row is intended to validate, the expected Response.status, Response.result, an example Response.comment, parameter values, if any, and a set of Darwin Core terms (most of which are empty for a given Test).

 The Test validation records are all fragmentary flat Darwin Core Occurrence records.
 Each row contains values for only those Darwin Core terms that are relevant input to the particular validation.
 The validation records are all fragmentary, consisting of a mixture of real and artificial data with most of the records being synthetic.
 The validation data are a set of 1191 records, with about 10 validation cases for each Test.
 The set of rows for a particular Test are designed to validate that an implementation of that particular Test performs as expected against the specifications.
 This data set is referred to as the 'Test Validation Data'.
 The set of about 10 validation records for each Test are designed to exercise all of the decision pathways in the specification of the Test.